oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## SD-JWT Format

-An SD-JWT is a JWT that is optionally signed using the issuer's private key.
+An SD-JWT is a JWT that MUST be signed using the issuer's private key.

 ### SD-JWT Claims